ComputeCanada/magic_castle/docs/README.md

 **Post build modification effect**: destruction of the corresponding volumes and attachments, and creation of new empty volumes and attachments.
-If no instance with a corresponding tag exist following modifications, the volumes will be deleted.
+If no instance with a corresponding tag exists following modifications, the volumes will be deleted.

 ### 4.9 public_keys